International Applicant Graduate Admissions Checklist

 Not sure if you qualify for admission?
 Speak with one of our dedicated graduate recruitment managers today!
 Email us at firstname.lastname@example.org or reach us by telephone at 502-852-7257

 Create application account

-Visit The UofL MBA Landing page and chose the program for which you are applying.
+Visit the UofL MBA Landing page and choose the program for which you are applying.

-Within the application, submit the name and email address of your recommender.
-He/she will receive an email invitation on your behalf.
-Your recommender will receive a series of prompts to support your acceptance into the program.
+Within the application, submit the names and email addresses of your recommenders.
+They will receive an email invitation on your behalf.
+Your recommenders will receive a series of prompts to support your acceptance into the program.